-701 FOUNDATIONS IN ART - LEVEL 1
+701 STUDIO IN ART - LEVEL I

-This is a foundation course in the visual arts and a requirement for advanced art electives and for students who are earning their Regents sequence in music/art.
-Students learn basic skills and techniques in multiple medias, such as: pencil, watercolor, pastel, and printmaking.
-Students will work in 2-D, 3-D, digital imaging and will become familiar with art history.
-Homework may include sketching, researching, and finding source material.
-A portfolio for storing art is required.
-A sketchbook is strongly recommended.
+This is a foundation course in the visual arts and a requirement for the advanced electives in art and a Regents sequence.
+Students learn basic skills and techniques in several medias, such as: pencil, watercolor, pastel, and printmaking.
+Students will work in 2-D and 3-D, and will become familiar with art history.
+Homework may include sketching, researching, finding source material, etc. A portfolio for storing art is required.